willdelorm/aoc2024/README.md

 My output was returning NaN.
 I rushed my part 2 solution and so wasn't checking my code as I went along (like I did for part 1).
 I forgot that if the ID didn't appear in the right list, it wouldn't have a value to return.
 The quick fix was to create a ternary operator to return 0 if the location key didn't exist.

 Ta da!
 Day 1 in the books.
 I think this is the first time I'm starting on time.
 Looking forward to keeping up with this!

+### Day 2: Red-Nosed Reports

+~Returning to this once Part 2 is complete~

+### Day 3: Mull It Over

+After yesterday's crisis of faith, I had a much smoother experience working on today's puzzle.
+Finding valid segments within a larger string sent my regular expression alarms blaring!
+I had to look up a cheat sheet (does anyone not?) for a few pieces, such as quantifying a range for the number lengths.
+Although the author didn't say there would be larger numbers, it was still a safe bet to check.

+After looking at other submissions for Day 1, I learned a neat shortcut to turn string-typed numbers into Numbers, array.map(Number) which greatly simplified my conversions.

+Another discovery was the method imul() from the Math package.
+Using this, I was able to use the spread operator to pass the digits to multiply which looks neater in my mind.

+Part 2 came easily enough to me.
+I extended my initial regex to include the do() and don't() instructions, and added a Boolean variable to track whether instruction reading was enabled.

+I got a little regex-happy to check what kind of instruction each entry was, using the ? quantifier to make sure I grabbed "don't" instead of just "don" with my initial type checker.
+A switch statement seemed perfect for this situation to toggle the Boolean or try executing the mul() instruction.

+I gotta say, half the time I use switch statements, I don't have a real default action.
+I plopped in a silly "error" statement just in case.

+Glad to see day 2 wasn't a sign of the speed with which the problems would increase in difficulty.
+Looking forward to what challenges await tomorrow!